ipython-contrib/jupyter_contrib_nbextensions/docs/source/exporting.rst

     $ jupyter nbconvert --to=latex --template=printviewlatex mynotebook.ipynb

 The result without specifying a custom template looks like this:

 .. image:: graphics/no-template.png
   :alt: nbconvert output without template
-   :align: left

 If you specify the `printviewlatex` template, it should look like this:

 .. image:: graphics/printviewlatex-template.png
    :alt: nbconvert output without template
-   :align: left

 If you want to customize the template, simply copy `printviewlatex.tplx` and modify it.